Hoyasumii/bee-movie/README.md

 Specifically, me.

-I didn't think bees not needing to make honey would affect all these thin
+I didn't think bees not needing to make honey would affect all these thing